lmlg/tosc/docs/manual.md

   * In addition to storing data, they must maintain the _version_ of the data.
     The version is a numerical value that is unique to a block of data.
-Note that versions don't need to be monotonically increasing (as with databases), but for simplicity, some backends may implement them that way.
+Note that versions don't need to be monotonically increasing, but for simplicity, some backends may implement them that way.

   * They must allow atomic replacements of data.
 In addition, when modifying the data, the version that identifies the new data must also be atomically set.